penrose/penrose/packages/docs-site/docs/bloom/hello_diagram.md

 }
 ```

-useDiagram runs your building function and stores the built diagram as a React state (it also sets up some callbacks
+`useDiagram` runs your building function and stores the built diagram as a React state (it also sets up some callbacks
 or live site integration, so simply memoizing your diagram won’t always do what you expect).
 Diagram building is
-asynchronous though, so until it is built, diagram will be null–hence the null check.
-Renderer does exactly what you
+asynchronous though, so until it is built, diagram will be null–hence the null check. `Renderer` starts a render loop
-expect, including handling interactivity, which we’ll talk more about in Section 4.
+and sets up interaction callbacks for your diagram.